← Principles

 The less diluted these are, the better.

-Then, once we have a strong enough foundation, it becomes much easier to move on to prong two.
+Then, once we have a strong enough foundation, we can move on to the next step.